Why use Google Fonts?

 If you want some inspiration for pairing fonts, visit Font Pair, which I discovered this week.
 Font Pair shows you different Google Font pairings and sorts them by style for you.
 It’s a really great way to see how fonts look together.

 You can also read up more about font pairing with Google Fonts in this helpful article by Madison Miles Media.
+You can also learn about the Best Google Fonts for WordPress and how to optimize them for your site in this article by WPCity.

 Another great resource is this curated collection by Typewolf.
 In this collection, Jeremiah goes through what he considers the best Google Fonts.
 He has different specimens to see each font and tells you how many weights they come in as well as other details.
 You can download all 40 fonts in one big zip at the top or download each separately.